oneapi-src/oneDAL/README.md

 Built libraries are located in the `\_\_release\_{os_name}/daal` directory.

 ## Python*
 Intel DAAL can also be used with Python\* interfaces.
-See [PyDAAL Deprecation Notice](#deprecation-notice) for more information.
+You can find the daal4py package at  https://anaconda.org/intel/daal4py  See [PyDAAL Deprecation Notice](#deprecation-notice) for more information.

 ## See Also
 * [Intel(R) DAAL Product Page](https://software.intel.com/en-us/intel-daal)